University of Illinois Urbana-Champaign

 Relevant Publcations:

-3. Ma H, Chen M, Xu J, Zhao Y, Liu Y. An Omni-Mesoscope for multiscale quantitative phase imaging of cellular dynamics and high-content molecular characterization.
-Under review, 2024.
+3. Ma H, Chen M, Xu J, Yang Y, Zhao Y, and Liu Y. An Omni-Mesoscope for multiscale high-throughput quantitative phase imaging of cellular dynamics and high-content molecular characterization.

 Nanoscale nuclear architecture mapping (nanoNAM) is an interferometry approach to capture the sub-resolution nanoscale structural alterations within the cell nucleus with slowly varying refractive index in the backcattered signals.
 Based on our Fourier mapping approach, nanoNAM computes the Fourier phase associated with these back-scattered waves to capture, with nanoscale sensitivity, (a) depth-resolved alterations in mean optical density, and (b) depth-resolved localized heterogeneity in optical density of the cell nuclei.
 This depth-resolved capability of nanoNAM allows 3D quantification of nuclear architecture, while simultaneously avoiding the confounding effect of thickness variation.
 We apply nanoNAM together with high-contrast quantitative phase imaging to explore its ability to detect subtle structural changes in refractive index in cells undergoing early-stage carcinogenesis.